Protection of TV formats as copyright works

-Format right disputes rarely end up in court but the decision in Banner v Endemol has provided some useful clarification that TV formats may be protected by copyright as dramatic works if particular criteria are met.
+Format right disputes rarely end up in court but the decision in Banner v Endemol has provided some useful clarification that TV formats may be protected by copyright as dramatic works, if particular criteria are met.

-In particular, the decision highlights the level of detail required to demonstrate the features of the show which distinguish it from similar shows, and how those distinguishing features connect with each other in a coherent framework to enable the show to be reproduced in recognisable form.
+The decision highlights the level of detail required to demonstrate the features of the show which distinguish it from similar shows, and how those distinguishing features connect with each other in a coherent framework to enable the show to be reproduced in recognisable form.

 In this case, the idea of playing games against the clock for one minute was not sufficiently set out in a specific and coherent framework, and the show in question contained features much like other game shows, and so copyright protection was not available.

 As an advertising message, “Want to watch free films, series, sport without having to pay?
 Who doesn’t?!” was clearly too good to be true.
 In the UK, sales of media players incorporating pre-installed add-ons linking to websites giving access to unauthorised content have attracted the attention of criminal prosecution authorities in recent months.
 In Stichting Brein v Wullems, the CJEU decided that the sale of such ‘fully-loaded’ devices amounts to a communication to the public and therefore is likely to infringe copyright.
 Further, users who unlawfully stream copyright content will be unable to rely upon the temporary reproduction defence.

 Rights owners in the creative industries welcomed the decision, which demonstrates the CJEU is prepared to adopt an extremely broad interpretation of the ‘communication to the public’ right – an interpretation that the European Commission had argued would alter and jeopardise the fair balance between the rights and interests of all parties involved.

 The Pirate Bay and 'communication to the public'